 For a pack with some style, check out REI’s Co-op Flash 18 Pack Pride Graphic Edition, with Pride art from social justice-focused designer Christina Moreland.
 REI is recognized for its co-op business model that prioritizes social and environmental stewardship.
 The backpack incorporates recycled nylon and bluesign®-approved materials.

 Next, give your recipient comfort beyond the pack.

-This one is an investment ideal for your favorite camping buddy.
 Climate-friendly favorite Patagonia, a participant in 1% for the Planet, offers a Fitz Roy Down Sleeping Bag with temperature protection from 30°F (-1°C) and excellent sustainability stats.
 Not only is the sleeping bag Fair Trade Certified™ sewn, 68% of products are made with recycled materials.
 Also, Patagonia is the only outdoor clothing company to certify 100% of virgin down to the Global Traceable Down Standard (TDS).

 Conscientious Mugs To Help You Face the Day

 There’s no need to wait for warm weather to go outside!

 Share the gift of on-the-go, DIY beverages with a Bodum Portable Coffee Maker.
 Fitting comfortably in any backpack water bottle pocket, it functions like a French press for loose coffee grounds or tea.
 Bodum designs specifically with Sustainable Development Goals 6 (clean water), 7 (clean energy), and 13 (climate action) in mind, produces 70% of the energy it uses, and aims for carbon-neutral production by 2023.